Learning an Image Editing Model without Image Editing Pairs: Training Implementation Details

 \subsection{Local-image editing}

-\myparagraph{Training hyperparameters.} We train on a batch-size of $32$ using Adam~\citep{adam2014method} optimizer with a learning rate of $2\times 10^{-6}$, $\beta_1$ as 0, and $\beta_2$ as $0.9$.
-We train for a total of $10$K iteratuions with auxiliary network, $A_{\phi}$, being updated $10$ times for every generator, $G_{\theta}$, update, following similar strategy adopted in DMD2~\citep{yin2024improved}.
+\myparagraph{Training hyperparameters.} We train on a batch-size of $32$ using Adam~\citep{adam2014method} optimizer with a learning rate of $2\times 10^{-6}$, $\beta_1$ as 0, and $\beta_2$ as $0.9$, on $32$ A100-80GB GPUs.
+The few-step sampling time schedule, $[t_4, t_3, t_2, t_1]$ is set to $[1.0, 0.90, 0.70, 0.47]$, shifted towards more noisy region~\citep{esser2024scaling}.
+We train for a total of $10$K iterations with $N_{\text{aux}}=10$, i.e., auxiliary network, $A_{\phi}$, being updated $10$ times for every generator, $G_{\theta}$, update, following similar strategy adopted in DMD2~\citep{yin2024improved}.
 We train with the identity loss (\refsec{training_details_main}) for $250$ iterations.
 For faster convergence, the first $4$K training iterations are trained with a single step prediction ($t=1$ in Line 3 of \refalg{vlm_training}), and then we start the 2-step unrolling of the diffusion trajectory.
 The final loss is a weighted combination of VLM-based editing loss and distribution matching loss with $\lambda_{\text{VLM}}=0.01$ and $\lambda_{\text{DMD}}=0.5$.
 During training, we also add a ``{\menlo do nothing}'' editing task with $\mathcal{L}_2$ loss between the input and edited image as regularization with a $1\%$ probability.
 This helps the model learn to maintain consistency between input and edited images.
 During training, we sample the editing instruction corresponding to each subtype uniformly, except \emph{removal}, which is sampled with $25\%$ probability.
 This is because, empirically, we observe that \emph{removal} is more difficult than other edit-types like \emph{Color change}.

 \myparagraph{Template questions for VLM-based editing loss.} As mentioned in the main paper, we evaluate VLM-based loss on two questions per edit type.
 Specifically for any edit type except removal, we use the following template: